calvinmetcalf/osm-bright/README.md

 OSM Bright requires a PostGIS database imported with [ImpOSM][].
 Support for OSM2PGSQL is planned but not yet implemented.

+### Install imposm
-to install imposm on ubuntu 11.04 sudo apt-get install build-essential python-dev protobuf-compiler \
-                      libprotobuf-dev libtokyocabinet-dev python-psycopg2 \
+* to install imposm on ubuntu 11.04 sudo apt-get install build-essential python-dev protobuf-compiler libprotobuf-dev libtokyocabinet-dev python-psycopg2 libgeos-c1 sudo apt-get install python-pip sudo pip install imposm
-                      libgeos-c1
-sudo apt-get install python-pip sudo pip install imposm

-# once you have it installed run
-imposm-psqldb > create-db.sh #note the imposm site mis-spells this
+* once you have it installed run imposm-psqldb > create-db.sh #note the imposm site mis-spells this
-# if your using postgres 9.1 this command won't work, use the file impism9-1.sh
+* if your using postgres 9.1 this command won't work, use the file impism9-1.sh
-# you may need to run sudo chmod 775 impism9-1.sh first then:
+* you may need to run
+	sudo chmod 775 impism9-1.sh
+* first then:
 	sudo su postgres #switch over to the postgres user sh ./create-db.sh #or sh ./osm-bright/impism9-1.sh
-# if you don't get any errors then
+* if you don't get any errors then exit
-exit
-to import data you can run
+*to import data you can run
 	imposm --read --overwrite-cache --write --optimize --deploy-production-tables -m osm-bright/brightmapping.py -d osm us-northeast.osm.pbf
-# to break that down:
+* to break that down:
+	--read
-# --read reads the data and puts it into the cache
+* reads the data and puts it into the cache --overwrite-cache
+* tell is to overwrite anything already in there, **IMPORTANT** you will get an error if you use this on your first import, leave this out the first time.
+	--write
-# --write takes the data in the cache and imports it into the database
+* takes the data in the cache and imports it into the database --optimize
-# --optimize cleans stuff up
+* cleans stuff up
+	--deploy-production-tables
-# --deploy-production-tables removes the new_ table prefixes, I usually don't do this now and instead run
-# imposm --deploy-prodution-tables -d osm
+* removes the new_ table prefixes, I usually don't do this now and instead run imposm --deploy-prodution-tables -d osm
-# after I make sure it got into the database alright
+* after I make sure it got into the database alright -m osm-bright/brightmapping.py
-# -m osm-bright/brightmapping.py tells it to use our custom mapping file
+* tells it to use our custom mapping file
+	-d osm
-# -d osm tells it the name of the database, if you didn't use the defaults change this
-# and last is the name of the file
+* tells it the name of the database, if you didn't use the defaults change this and last is the name of the file

 ### 3. Run configure.py ###